level-level/ll-voordemensen/README.md

 npm run build
 ```

-Run `composer run test` to verify results locally (more info about tests later in this file)
+Run `composer run test` to verify results locally (more info about tests later in this file).

 ### Composer
 Composer is used to manage the autoloading and automatic testing.
 More on the testing subject can be found later in this document.